andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

 We’ve just discussed two ways of doing the same thing.
 Two styles of representing/working with existential types.
 The two are equivalent, in that you can always “convert” between one or the other, but the choice of which one you use/reach for/offer can make a difference in code clarity.

-I don’t have much general advice for which one to provide.
 After working with both styles a lot (sometimes, libraries only offer one style), you start to get a feel for which one you like more in which situations.
 In the end, I don’t think there are any hard or fast rules.
 Just use whichever one you feel is more readable!

-That being said, here are some general Pros and Cons that I’ve encountered over the years.
-This list is by no means exhaustive.
+That being said, here are some general Pros and Cons that I’ve noticed over the
+years:

 -   Most obviously, continuation-style doesn’t require you to define a throwaway data type/constructor.
 While new types are cheap in Haskell, they force your